Mont Cenis Pass Railway: Review

 When Fell gave a paper to the British Association in 1870, the impressive progress of the tunnel led him to predict correctly that it would open before the end of 1871.
-The Cantagallo Railway was already under construction.
+The Cantagalo railway was already under construction.
 Central rail railways were being mooted in India, Switzerland, Spain and additional railways in France and Italy.

-After the Mont Cenis Railway closed, much of its material and some staff went to the Cantagallo Railway and the Lausanne-Echallens Railway.
+After the Mont Cenis Railway closed, much of its material and some staff went to the Cantagalo railway and the Lausanne-Echallens Railway.
 Records in the Public Record Office do not show how the proceeds were shared among the creditors or whether the shareholders got any of their investment back.
 Longridge retired in 1881 and died in 1896.
 If he completed the liquidation he did not report it to the Companies Office.